toasterllc/FFCC-Metal/README.md

 ## Example

-See the `Example` directory for an example project that processes some static images.
+See the `Example` directory for an example project that runs FFCC on some static images.

 The `_F_fft0Vals` and `_F_fft1Vals` arrays are extracted from the MATLAB code after training on a set of images for the target image sensor.